WPCA (AM)

-WPCA (800 AM) is a radio station broadcasting an active rock format.
+WPCA (800 AM) is a radio station broadcasting a Mainstream rock format.
 Licensed to Waupaca, Wisconsin, United States, the station is currently owned by Donald Grassman and Keith Bratel, through licensee Tower Road Media.

 800 AM is a Mexican clear-channel frequency.

 History

 The station began broadcasting on April 29, 1956, under founding owner Dorothy Laird.
 Mrs. Laird was part of the Laird family, whose presence in broadcasting included patriarch Ben Laird owning Green Bay's WDUZ-AM & FM as well as stations in Upper Michigan and South Dakota.
 The station, at 800 kHz, started with a daytime operation of 500 watts, then later 1 kW.
 Around 1964, daytime power was increased to 5 kW, with a pre-sunrise power of 500 watts.
 Post-sunset authority was granted in 1987.

 For many years, WDUX simulcast the contemporary music format of sister station WDUX-FM (92.7).
 At some point, "AM 800" would split from the simulcast and converted to a classic country format, at times either digitally-automated or carrying Dial Global's "Classic Hit Country" format.